-This section is aimed at helping businesses demonstrate the structures, policies and processes put in place towards adopting the Principles and Core Elements.
+This section is aimed to demonstrate the structures, policies and processes put in place towards adopting the Principles and Core Elements.

-- P1 Businesses should conduct and govern themselves with integrity, and in a manner ethical, transparent and accountable. - P2 Businesses should provide goods and services in a manner that is sustainable and safe. - Businesses should respect and promote the well-being of all employees, including those in their value chains.
-P3 - Businesses should respect the interests of, and be responsive to all its stakeholders.
-P4 - Businesses should respect and promote human rights.
-P5 - Businesses should respect and make efforts to protect and restore the environment.
-P6 - P7 Businesses, when engaging in influencing public and regulatory policy, should do so in a manner that is responsible and transparent.

-- Businesses should promote inclusive growth and equitable development.
-P8 - Businesses should engage with and provide value to their customers in a responsible manner.
-P9
+- P1 Businesses should conduct and govern themselves with integrity, and in a manner that is ethical, transparent and accountable. - P2 Businesses should provide goods and services in a manner that is sustainable and safe. - P3 Businesses should respect and promote the well-being of all employees, including those in their value chains. - P4 Businesses should respect the interests of, and be responsive to all its stakeholders. - P5 Businesses should respect and promote human rights. - P6 Businesses should respect and make efforts to protect and restore the environment. - P7 Businesses, when engaging in influencing public and regulatory policy, should do so in a manner that is responsible and transparent. - P8 Businesses should promote inclusive growth and equitable development. - P9 Businesses should engage with and provide value to their customers in a responsible manner.

-S. No. Disclosure Questions P1 P2 P3 P4 P5 P6 P7 P8 P9 Poli cy and management processes - 1.
+S. No. Disclosure Questions P1 P2 P3 P4 P5 P6 P7 P8 P9 Polie cy and management processes 1 I 1 1 1 1 1 1.
 Names of the policy / policies that covers each Principle The Company has in place the following policies in line with the NGRBC: 1.
 Code of Business Conduct and Ethics 2.
 Whistle Blower 3.
 Related Party Transaction 4.
 Corporate Social Responsibility 5.
-Code of fair disclosure of material information 6.
+Code of fair disclosure 6.
 Code of conduct to regulate, monitor and report trading by insiders 7.
-Quality and Environment, Health & Safety policies relating to safe and sustainable products 2.
+Quality and Environment, Health &amp; Safety policies relating to safe and sustainable products 2.
 Core Elements related to the Principle that the policy/ policies cover All the core elements as stated in the policies 3.
 Policy/ policies relating to each principle that has been translated into guidelines and procedures Y Y Y Y Y Y Y Y 4.
 Extent to which manpower, planning and financial resources have been allocated for the implementation of the policy/ policies relating to each Principle.
 Y Y Y Y Y Y Y Y 5.
-National and International codes and standards adopted mapped to various Principles Y Y Y Y Y Y (ISO 14001 and OSHAS 18001) Y Y All the policies of the Company are in compliance with the nation international standards wherever applicable
+National and International codes and standards adopted mapped to various Principles Y Y Y Y Y Y Y - Y (ISO 14001 and OSHAS 18001) Y Y All the policies of the Company are in compliance with the national / international standards wherever applicable